pelias/whosonfirst/README.md

 Set to true to enable importing postalcode records.
 There are over 3 million postal code records.

-### `imports.whosonfirst.missingFilesAreFatal`

-* Required: no
-* Default: `false`

-Set to `true` for missing files from [Who's on First bundles](https://dist.whosonfirst.org/bundles/) to stop the import process.

-This flag is useful if you consider it vital that all Who's on First data is successfully imported, and can be helpful to guard against incomplete downloads or other types of failure.

 ### `imports.whosonfirst.maxDownloads`

 * Required: no